History Files Nav bar

 c.1650 - 1580 BC

-The Hyksos, Semitic sea peoples who based themselves at the Nile Delta, made their capital at Avaris, the captured Fourteenth Dynasty capital.
+The Hyksos, Semitic Sea Peoples who based themselves at the Nile Delta, made their capital at Avaris, the captured Fourteenth Dynasty capital.
 They ruled Lower Egypt directly, and exacted tribute from Upper Egypt, treating it as a subject satellite state.
+While Hyksos was formerly taken to mean 'shepherd king', modern thinking translates it as 'foreign king', and the Hykos are usually accepted as being refugees from early Palestine, although Edom has also been claimed for the source.

-It is possible that the Hyksos were driven to invade Egypt by the same famine in the Middle East that caused the Israelites to migrate towards Egypt.
-The Hurrians were also campaigning deep to Syria and the Levant and may have pushed refugees southwards.
+It is possible that the Hyksos were driven to invade Egypt by the same famine in the Near East which caused the Israelites to migrate towards Egypt.
+Hurrians were also beginning to campaign into Syria and the Levant and may have pushed refugees southwards.
 At the same time as Memphis fell to the Hyksos, the native Thebans set up the rival Seventeenth Dynasty which fought to free Egypt.

 c.1705 - 1685 BC